adamaltmejd/cv/cv.md

 2013
 :   __Summer Associate, JKL__

-    Summer internship as a consultant in Public Affairs, working with communication strategy for customers such as the Riksbank.
+    Summer internship as a consultant in Public Affairs, working with communication strategy for customers such as the Swedish Riksbank.
 JKL is one of the most esteemed Swedish consultancies in strategic communication.

 2012--2013
 :   __Business Development Intern, Spotify__